guglielmoG/windspeed_CLI/README.md

 The result is stored in `./out` by default, but this behavior can be changed by passing the _-o_ flag

-`python windspeed.py test/test.png -o some/dir`
+`python windspeed.py test/img_test.png -o some/dir`

 The default output is a csv file, `wind_result.csv`, containing wind intensity information for each image at _path_:

 ```
-test.png, weak
+img_test.png, weak
 ```

 Additionally, one may want to display intermediate steps, namely the visualization of step 1 and step 2 above, this can be done by setting the flag _--show-steps_.
-In case of _test.png_ for example, one would get
+In case of _img\_test.png_ for example, one would get

 **Step 1**